 Brighten up a serious subject with colourful or inspiring images.
 Reward visitors to this page and make them want to stay.
 A collection of several images may work better than a single one.
 For example, this landing page for the British Heart Foundation includes images of family, medical research as well as a big thank you.

 Take a look at NSPCC’s page which includes quotes and images from supporters at different stages of their lives.
-Their stories may chime with readers, validating their own idea to leave a legacy to NSPCC (see social proofing above).
+Their stories may chime with readers, validating their own idea to leave a legacy to NSPCC (another example of social proofing).

 Think about a hook